amyli785/fritter-backend/README.md

 **Returns**

-- A success message
+- a success message
-- The new follow object
+- an array of objects with the updated details of the user's following/followees

 **Throws**

+- `403` if the user is not logged in
 - `400` if the `followee` is empty
-- `403` if the user is not logged in
 - `404` if the `followee` cannot be found
 - `409` if the user is already following `followee` or the user is `followee`

-#### `DELETE /api/follow/:followee` - Let the user unfollow another user
+#### `DELETE /api/follow/:followee` - Delete the follow (unfollow)

 **Returns**

-- A success message
+- a success message
+- an array of objects with the updated details of the user's following/followees

 **Throws**